lost-fool/Adversary-Emulation-Plan/README_Harshal.md

     ```

 ### Configure Windows Based Instances to Use the Squid Proxy Server
-Follow the directions mentioned in the link [here]( https://www.anoopcnair.com/how-to-configure-proxy-settings-in-windows-11/ )
+Follow the steps mentioned in the link [here]( https://www.anoopcnair.com/how-to-configure-proxy-settings-in-windows-11/ )

+Add below section to the Network Architecture Section

+### proxy-server
+This instance served as a proxy server to all the instances in both _targetvpc_ and _attackvpc_
+  - OS: debian-11-bullseye-v20230206
+  - Machine Type: e2-medium
+  - CPUs: 1-2vCPU (1 shared core)
+  - Memory: 4GB
+  - Architecture: x86

+### wazuh-siem
+This instance served as a Security Information and Event Management (SIEM) tool for the instances in _targetvpc_.
+It acted as a centralized log collector.
+  - OS: ubuntu-1804-bionic-v20230215
+  - Machine Type: e2-medium
+  - CPUs: 1-2vCPU (1 shared core)
+  - Memory: 4GB
+  - Architecture: x86